 If the button is grayed out, then a Stream already exists for that query.

-To view the Stream, click View Stream.
+To view the Stream in a tri-chart, click View Stream.

 By default, the Stream takes the name of the query.
 You can change that to be more descriptive by clicking into the title and entering a name of your choice.